 As all of us won't have tandoor oven, we can stick the kulchas over hot tawa and tilt it over hot flame.
 Once the top browns, remove and apply butter over it.

+The best aloo kulcha side dish will be a Chole masala!
 While the stuffed kulchas tastes good on its own, or with just curds and pickle, serving it with Amritsari Chole, Pyaz Imli ki Chutney and Pudina Raita takes it to a new different level.
 End this meal with a sinful Gulab Phirni and you are in heaven!

 Amritsari Aloo Kulcha | How to make Stuffed Aloo Kulcha